geogbristol/QUSS/README.md

 If you have a suggestion for a speaker (including yourself!), or a discussion topic, or you just want to give us some feedback please email [Mirah](mailto:jing.zhang.2021@bristol.ac.uk), [Cait](mailto:caitlin.robinson@bristol.ac.uk) or [Levi](mailto:levi.wolf@bristol.ac.uk).

 ## Spring 2025 Schedule
+all meetings are 1PM Local time unless specified otherwise.

 | Week            | Date       | Room | Event          |
 |-----------------|------------|------|------------------|